IRS-WT — IRSA Inversiones y Representaciones Sociedad Anónima WT

 1. Key Financial Results and Metrics

-• EBITDA: Adjusted EBITDA increased by 2% year-over-year, with total EBITDA reaching $102 million for the semester.
+- EBITDA: Adjusted EBITDA increased by 2% year-over-year, totaling $102 million.

 2. Strategic Updates and Business Highlights

-• Development Projects: Progressing on multiple projects, including Distrito Diagonal in La Plata, expected to open in May 2027, and Ramblas del Plata, with a total of 26 plots added to the commercialization pipeline.
+- Development Projects: Significant progress on Distrito Diagonal in La Plata, expected to open in May 2027, and ongoing commercialization efforts at Ramblas del Plata.

 3. Forward Guidance and Outlook

-• Expansion Plans: The company is entering a new phase of growth with plans for new projects and potential M&A transactions.
-Management is optimistic about future cash generation and the ability to finance expansions without significantly increasing leverage.
+- Expansion Plans: The company is entering a new phase of aggressive expansion, with plans for new projects and potential acquisitions.

 4. Bad News, Challenges, or Points of Concern

-• Tenant Sales: Notable decline in real sales for tenants, with a drop of 9% in the latest quarter, attributed to economic pressures and a decline in clothing prices relative to inflation.
+- Tenant Sales: Notable declines in real sales for tenants, with a drop of 9% in the latest quarter, raising concerns about future rental income stability.

 5. Notable Q&A Insights

-Overall, IRSA demonstrated strong recovery and growth in Q2 2026, with strategic initiatives aimed at capitalizing on market opportunities while navigating challenges in tenant sales and economic fluctuations.
+Overall, IRSA has demonstrated strong financial recovery and is positioning itself for growth despite facing challenges in tenant sales and economic pressures.